city

 7. Stepping Stones

 Limestone paving can also be used as stepping stones to add an organic style to pathways.
 As they come in unique shapes and earthy hues, they look like stones uncovered from the garden floor.
 Limestone's durability withstands daily foot traffic.
-Get creative; you can space stepping stones apart for a whimsical feel or lay them snugly in a path.
-Let limestone stones pave the way through the garden or lawn for a casual elegance.
+Get creative!
+You can space stepping stones apart for a whimsical feel or lay them snugly in a path.

 8. Outdoor Kitchen